How to Start Seeds Indoors

-The simplest answer to this question is that starting seeds indoors helps extend the growing season.
+The plants I usually start indoors include onions, tomatoes, peppers, eggplant, broccoli, lettuce, and spinach, as well as a variety of herbs and flowers.
 Plants like peppers and tomatoes need a long stretch of warm weather to produce and ripen fruit, so starting these seeds indoors gives them a head start.

 Understanding Your Growing Environment

-Before you select your seeds, you’ll need some basic information about your growing environment: hardiness zone, first and last frost dates, and climate.
+Before you select your seeds, you’ll need some basic information about your growing environment: hardiness zone and first and last frost dates.

 Plant Hardiness Zone

 If you live in the United States, visit the USDA’s website and enter your zip code to figure out your zone.
-The plant hardiness zone indicates the annual lowest temperature ranges for your location.
-This information is helpful for understanding which perennials and biennials will survive the cold seasons in your region.
+The plant hardiness zone is determined by the extreme temperature ranges for your location.
+This information will help you understand which perennials and biennials will survive the seasons in your region.

 I live in a zone 5b region with the lowest average temperature range of -15°F to -10°F, so any perennials or biennials I plant need to be able to withstand those temperatures.